saidivyamalllam/online-retail-sales-analysis/README.md

-# 🛍️ Online Retail Sales Analysis
+# 🛍️ Online Retail Sales Analysis Dashboard

 This project analyzes an online retail dataset to understand sales performance, customer behavior, and product trends.

-Instead of just creating charts, I worked on cleaning messy real-world data and building meaningful insights using Excel and Tableau.
+Instead of just creating charts, I focused on cleaning messy real-world data and building meaningful insights using Excel and Tableau.

 ---